openpracticelibrary/openpracticelibrary/content/practice/backcasting-pre-mortem-premortem.md

 * Overcomes blind spots - as planning far ahead tends to introduce risks of overlooking details
 * A psychologically safe way to surface disagreements on important details of the product design - often in lack of psychological safety, people would not point out gaps or deficiencies in the design to avoid appearing as pessimists or getting in a debate over the relevance of their concerns

 ## Related Practices

 This practice complements nicely [Start at the End](https://openpracticelibrary.com/practice/start-at-the-end/), [Whole Product Plotting](https://openpracticelibrary.com/practice/whole-product-plotting/), [Design the box](https://openpracticelibrary.com/practice/design-the-box/), [News Headlines](https://openpracticelibrary.com/practice/news-headlines-aka-cover-story/) and any other product design practice.

-It can provide a good approach for [retrospectives](https://openpracticelibrary.com/practice/retrospectives/) too.
+It can provide a good approach for [retrospectives](https://openpracticelibrary.com/practice/retrospectives/) too.the

 ## Origin

 * Gary Klein
 * Daniel Kahneman

 ## Further Information